sjmyuan/sjmyuan.github.io/_drafts/reactor-quick-start.md

   A sequence of data, there is 0 or 1 element

-# What we need to know to do most of the work?
+# What's the 20% features we need to know?

 In this section, I will borrow some concepts to group the examples